gaddiat/waph-gaddiat/hackathons/hackathon1/README.md

 ### Task 2.
 Defenses: (15 pts)

-Review and  revise your vulnerable, insecure code in Lab 1 and Lab 2 by implementing input validation and XSS defense methods in:
 + echo.php (from Lab 1) (3 pts)

 + Current front-end prototype (Lab 2) (12 pts): identify external input data channels, where you must validate the data before using it, and encode the data before displaying/injecting in the front-end interface, i.e., webpage

 For each revision, commit and push the code to GitHub with an appropriate message, and capture a screenshot on GitHub of that commit to illustrate the code revision (GitHub -> Code -> xx commits -> click on the commit you revised the code).
 The expected screenshot is illustrated in Lecture 8 and the attached slides.